RawEnchilada/DataAssistant-Thesis/README.md

 After installing the required software, you need to install the required python packages using your preferred method:

+- tensorflow
-- Tensorflow
+- tensorboard
-- Tensorboard
+- keras
-- Keras
+- pandas
-- Pandas
+- numpy
-- Numpy
+- flask
-- Flask
+- flask-cors
-- Flask-Cors
+- focal_loss

 #### Neo4j